Detailed Device Status

 .

-Each of these values represents a four-byte pitch adjustment
+Each of these values represents a four-byte pitch adjustment percentage, where 00100000

 represents no adjustment (0%), 00000000

-represents slowing all the way to a complete stop (−100%, reachable
+represents slowing all the way to a complete stop (−100%, reachable only in Wide tempo mode), and 00200000

-represents playing at double
+represents playing at double speed (+100%).

-Note that if playback is stopped by pushing the pitch fader all the way to −100% in Wide mode, both P1 and P2 still show it as playing, which is different than when the jog wheel is held down, since P2 shows a stop in the latter situation.
+Note that if playback is stopped by pushing the pitch fader all the way to −100% in Wide mode, both P1 and P2 still show it as playing, which is different from when the jog wheel is held down, since P2 shows a stop in the latter situation.

 The pitch adjustment percentage represented by Pitch1 would be calculated by multiplying decimal 100 by the following hexadecimal equation: